kenavn/Pi_Eyes/README.md

 6. `sudo systemctl enable mqtt.service`
 7. `sudo systemctl start mqtt.service`

+WARNING: The MQTT config currently runs the client in a privieged context (root).
+That is totally unsafe, and will be fixed when I get the time.
+Make sure never to expose the device on open network.

 ### Install the remote control

 1. Make sure you have Python installed on your remote machine